 There are four official entrances to the park–Uvita, Ballena, Piñuela and Colonia–each taking you to a beautiful beach destination.
 The Uvita entrance will take you to an amazing natural formation, a tombolo in the shape of a whale’s tale that can only be seen (and hiked) at low tide.
 You can also do some snorkeling around the rocky tail (flippers are not allowed).

 Piñuelas is known for its calm beach and waters and is an ideal place for families to enjoy.
-From Ballena, one has access to a gray-sand beach (by that name) which is know for dangerous currents, and thus, not the best place for swimming.
-However, at low tide you can access Playa Arco, a very small beach surrounded by cliffs that even harbors a small waterfall where you can enjoy a refreshing natural shower.
+From Ballena, one has access to a gray-sand beach (by that name) which is known for dangerous currents, and thus, not the best place for swimming.
+However, at low tide, you can access Playa Arco, a very small beach surrounded by cliffs that even harbors a small waterfall where you can enjoy a refreshing natural shower.
 Colonia beach is known as one of the safest beaches to swim, free from dangerous currents.

-The park is open everyday from 7am to 4pm, and there are amenities such as picnic tables, bathrooms, camping areas and showers.
+The park is open every day from 7 am to 4 pm, and there are amenities such as picnic tables, bathrooms, camping areas, and showers.
 There is no potable water inside the park, so remember to bring your own.

 Uvita’s Biggest Visitor…Whales!

-In Uvita you can easily find a whale watching tour that can attempt to get you close to these majestic mammals and hopefully enjoy a show of jumping and tail displays.
+In Uvita, you can easily find a whale watching tour that can attempt to get you close to these majestic mammals and hopefully enjoy a show of jumping and tail displays.
 Their tails are uniquely shaped and marked to each individual whale!
 The best time of year to see whales is September and October.